kubestellar/kubestellar/docs/content/index.md

   - Small Locations: clusters can come in all shapes and sizes.
 MicroShift, K3s, and Kind can enable help small take part in a Kubernetes environment

-  - Different Types of Clouds: Edge, sovereign, regulated, high-performance, on-prem - we got you covered
+  - Different Types of Clouds: Edge, sovereign, regulated, high-performance, on-premise - we got you covered

 ## So, what are we working on to solve these challenges?